-Many businesses are looking for better ways to migrate their web applications to a cloud-based infrastructure so that they quickly adapt in today’s fast changing markets.
+Many businesses are looking for better ways to migrate their web applications to a cloud-based infrastructure so that they quickly adapt in today’s fast-changing markets.

 The road to success could be implemented using various strategies.
 Depending on the commitment to go “full cloud” the risks and rewards vary.
-In the following text we compare three strategies that can help you decide on your migration strategy.
+In the following text, we compare three strategies that can help you decide on your migration strategy.

-Essential to plan cloud migration is a good understanding of the existing service.
+Essential to planning cloud migration is a good understanding of the existing service.
 Converting an existing application into a cloud-based solution depends heavily on how the application interacts with its environment.
 Based on these “behind the scene” interactions there are various ways to migrate web applications in the cloud, each with benefits and pitfalls.